Last Updated on November 8, 2020

 Being Vancouverites, we often find that we take Victoria for granted and usually are quick to dismiss it as a desirable destination.
 That is, until we realized how much fascinating history there was to discover during our trip to Vancouver Island in beautiful British Columbia.
 We love visiting sites that are just brimming with history and that allow us to “take a step back in time”.
+Fort Rodd Hill and Fisgard Lighthouse turned out to be a great place full of history.

 It was fun to learn about Fort Rodd Hill’s evolving role in the defence of Victoria-Esquimalt from 1895 to 1956.
 We were able to learn about the Fort’s military secrets, underground tunnels and bunkers.
 If you’re interested in old arterily, vehicles, and the interior of old bases of operations, this is a great stop for you.
 You can also take a walk out to the iconic Fisgard Lighthouse, a beacon for mariners for over 150 years.
 You’ll also find a breathtaking sight right before you as you witness the spectacular views of Juan de Fuca Strait and the Olympic Mountains.